 It is important for fish owners to regularly monitor their tank conditions, provide appropriate care, and seek professional advice if their fish display concerning behavior.
 Creating a healthy and stress-free environment is essential for the well-being of pet fish.

-See also How to put filter cartridge in fish tank
+See also How to cycle a reef tank

 Oxygen levels